photo: Milor Kaldani , Kolia (the horse) and students from Germany on day 1

 Thinking about how technical the climb is as well as the terrain and length of approach before purchasing a boot will all help you achieve the right balance between protection, safety, and performance.

-Comfort is also an important factor when choosing a mountaineering boot.
+Comfort is an important factor when choosing a mountaineering boot.
 Discomfort leads to pain, blisters and a greater risk of accident.
 A semi-rigid or rigid sole and more durable upper take some getting used to, and they will certainly not provide as much comfort as a flexible boot or shoe.
-However, these features are there for a reason, so don't risk replacing them for flexible boots or trekking shoes just because these are more comfortable as these would not offer the same level of performance during activity.
+However, these features are there for a reason, so don't risk replacing them for flexible boots or trekking shoes just because these are more comfortable as these would not offer the same level of performance in particular when using crampons .

-In the Caucasus you will need a footwear (such as below) for those situations when an approach shoe isn’t enough and that super stiff mountain boot is too much .
+In the Caucasus you will need a footwear for those situations when an approach shoe isn’t enough and that super stiff mountain boot is too much .

 Some useful tips:

-You can always send me pictures of the boots you consider
+You are welcome to send me pictures of the boots you consider

 and I will help you to make a good choice.